daniel-dihardja/gentic/README.md

 # Gentic

-**Gentic** is an ultra-lightweight agentic AI framework.
-It provides a minimal, composable set of patterns that enable complex agent behaviors without the bloat of heavy frameworks.
+Gentic is an ultra-lightweight agentic AI framework.
+It provides a minimal, composable set of patterns that enable complex agent behaviors without unnecessary overhead.

 ## Core Patterns